adamnicholson/Chief/README.md

     $bus = new QueueingCommandBus($queuer);
     $chief = new Chief($bus);

+Then, implement `QueueableCommand` in any command which can be queued:

+	MyQueueableCommand implements Chief\QueueableCommand {}

 Then use Chief as normal:

+    $command = new MyQueueableCommand();
+    $chief->execute($command);

+If you pass Chief any command which does not implement `QueueableCommand`, it will be executed immediately as normal:

 	$command = new MyCommand();
 	$chief->execute($command);

-An implementation of this interface for illuminate/queue is [included](https://github.com/adamnicholson/Chief/blob/master/src/Bridge/Laravel/IlluminateQueuer.php).
+> An implementation of `CommandQueuer` for illuminate/queue is [included](https://github.com/adamnicholson/Chief/blob/master/src/Bridge/Laravel/IlluminateQueuer.php).

 ## Dependency Injection Container Integration